Shriinivas/writinganimation/README.md

 - Select the downloaded file <br>
 - Check the 'Create Writing Animation' option in the add-ons dialog <br>

 After installation, a new 'Writing Animation' tab is displayed in object mode.
-In Blender 2.79 it's on the tools panel, in 2.8 Beta it's on 'Active Tool and Workspace settings' tab on the properties panel.
+In Blender 2.79 it's on the tools panel, in 2.8  it's on 'Active Tool and Workspace settings' tab on the properties panel.

 # Quick start
 Select the bezier curves, enter startig frame and length of the animation and click 'Create Writing Animation'<br>